Keerthibalraj/keerthibalraj/README.md

 🚀 Currently, I'm working as a postdoctoral researcher and coordinator of the data analytics division at the CBT, Indian Institute of Technology, Delhi.

+👨‍💻 I manage research and development efforts in mobile health for heart failure, pancreatic cancer, brain tumor identification, and video-based cardiac function monitoring.

+🔬 My work revolves around harnessing the potential of artificial intelligence and deep learning in the interpretation of medical images.
+I'm passionate about improving the accuracy and efficiency of diagnoses and treatment decisions.

+📫 How to reach me **keerthibalraj5011@gmail.com**

 <p align='center'>

   <a href="https://www.linkedin.com/in/keerthiveena-balraj-8aa217a1/">